 By using virtual flashcards, learners can use ready-built cliches or customize boards on their own, adding charts and images.
 Quizlet is based on machine learning technology, which helps to figure out the knowledge gaps and choose the right material.

 The educational market is sky-rocketing now.
-It is the right time to introduce new edtech solutions to the existing market and become a pioneer there.
+It is the right time to introduce new top educational startups to the existing market and become a pioneer there.

-Our team of experts is eager to transform your edtech idea into a product.
-We have profound expertise in edtech solutions development from educational apps and learning management systems (LMS) to SaaS products based on Cloud solutions and complex HR & Employee Training custom software solutions.
+Our team has profound expertise in boosting innovative education companies.
+We develop edtech solutions — from educational apps and learning management systems (LMS) to SaaS products based on Cloud solutions and complex HR & Employee Training custom software solutions.
 We build integrations with websites, CRMs, payment gateways and social networks.
+Related article: How Much Does it Cost to Develop an Educational App?

 Also, we implement modern AI solutions for educational processes such as test assessment, data mining for resource allocation, and automation of test generation and test scoring.